A study of international aid nonprofits

 Description of the video:

-I'm Susan Appe, a faculty member at the University at Albany in New York State.
+I'm Susan API, a faculty member at the University at Albany in New York State.
 And I've spent now almost 20 years working with and researching non-governmental organizations or non-profit organizations, working in Latin America and more recently in East Africa.
-I'm Allison Schnable, an assistant professor at Indiana University.
+I'm Alison Schnabel and assistant professor at Indiana University.
 And like Susan, I've been studying non-profit organizations, working in international relief, development and human rights for over a decade.
 These are passionate organizations working in ways that would have been impossible just a few decades ago.
 But because these organizations have grown so quickly and evolve so much, scholars and funders really don't have the information we need about these organizations.
 So we're asking for your help to respond to the grassroots aid survey to fill that data gap with the survey like this, every organization that doesn't respond leaves a blank space in the data.
-We cannot just simply replace you with another organization.
+We cannot just simply replace U with another organization.
 And that makes findings a little less representative and of lower quality.
-For those of you who have invited to take the survey, thank you for logging on at the link here on this page and for taking 20 minutes or so to complete the survey online.
-We're excited to learn from you.
+For those of you who have invited to take the survey.
+Thank you for logging on at the link here on this page and for taking 20 minutes or so to complete the survey online or excited to learn from you.
 Thank you.